Geometric functionals of fractal percolation: Introduction

 Like in many other percolation models, the exact values of $p_c(M,d)$ are not known.
 In fact, for this model the situation is even worse than usual.
 Classical techniques using finite size scaling apparently fail in this fractal model, since a proper scaling regime is inaccessible with modern hardware.
 Some rigorous lower and upper bounds on $p_c(M,d)$ have been obtained in particular for $d=2$, see Sec.~\ref{sec:percolation}, but they are not tight.

-Morphometric methods to estimate thresholds in percolation models have been proposed in~\cite{MeckeWagner1991} and intensively studied in the physics literature~\cite{MeckeSeyfried2002,NMW08,KSM17}.
-They are based on additive functionals from integral geometry, in particular the Euler characteristic, and rely on the observation that in many percolation models the expected Euler characteristic per site (as a function of the model parameter $p$)--which can easily be computed analytically in many models--has a zero close to the percolation threshold of the model.
-Based on empirical evidence and heuristic arguments, these zeros provide for many classes of percolation models reasonable approximations and putative bounds on the thresholds that capture their dependence on system parameters like the degree of anisotropy~\cite{KSM17}.
+Morphometric methods to estimate thresholds in percolation models have been proposed in~\cite{MeckeWagner1991} and intensively studied in the physics literature~\cite{MeckeSeyfried2002,NMW08,KSM17,RouCol16}, {see also the recent study in homological percolation \cite{BobSkr19} using topological data analysis.} {These methods} are based on additive functionals from integral geometry, in particular the Euler characteristic, and rely on the observation that in many percolation models the expected Euler characteristic per site (as a function of the model parameter $p$)--which can easily be computed analytically in many models--has a zero close to the percolation threshold of the model. {In dimension 2, a heuristic explanation is based on the representation of the Euler characteristic for polyconvex sets as the difference between the number of components and the number of holes.
+Below the threshold, there are many small connected components, which can hardly contain any holes, resulting in a positive Euler characteristic.
+Above the threshold, few large clusters form with complex shapes that contain many holes, resulting in a negative Euler characteristic.} {The argument can, in fact, be related to an exact derivation of the threshold for certain self-matching lattices~\cite{NMW08}.} Based on empirical evidence and heuristic arguments, the zeros of the Euler characteristic provide for many classes of percolation models reasonable approximations and putative bounds on the thresholds that capture their dependence on system parameters like the degree of anisotropy~\cite{KSM17}. {More precisely, across many models, the zero of the Euler characteristic has been observed to be a lower bound for the percolation threshold $p_c$ if $p_c<\frac 12$, and to be an upper bound for $p_c$ if $p_c>\frac 12$.} {For self-matching lattices with $p_c=\frac 12$ (like the triangular lattice), the zero of the Euler characteristic is also found to be $\frac 12$.
+This case is the only one up to now in which the relation between Euler characteristic and percolation thresholds has been proven rigorously using symmetry arguments, see e.g.~\cite{NMW08}.}

 In analogy to these findings for discrete and continuum percolation models, we introduce and study here some corresponding geometric functionals for fractal percolation and ask the question whether one can use them to predict or at least approximate percolation thresholds.
 It is natural to expect that the dramatic phase transition (from dust to strong connectivity) in these fractal models should leave at least some trace in geometric functionals such as the Euler characteristic.
 Due to the self-similarity of the model, there is even some hope that -- although percolation is a global property -- the thresholds can be predicted by local information alone.